 Board of Governors.

-As of 6th June 2016 The Bay CE Primary School and Niton Primary School formerly federated as two schools.
+As of 6th June 2016 The Bay CE Primary School and Niton Primary School formally federated as two schools.

 Both schools will continue to operate as they always have, keeping their individual identities and ethos; the only change currently being the structure of the Governing Board.
 No longer will there a Governing Board for both schools, now there will be one overarching Governing Board that oversees both schools.

-The new Federated Governing Board consists of 15 governors, currently made up of: 2 Foundation Governors, 2 Parent Governors, 1 Staff Governor, 1 Local Authority Governor, 1 Executive Headteacher and 8 Co – opted Governors.
+The new Federated Governing Board will consist of 18 governors, made up of: 4 Foundation Governors, 2 Parent Governors, 1 Staff Governor, 1 Local Authority Governor, 1 Executive Headteacher and 9 Co – opted Governors.
 All of the governors bring with them a variety of skills and experience that will enable the Federated Governing Board to undertake its responsibility of ‘holding both schools in their accountability to all stakeholders.’

 About our school Governors.